 Please ensure fridges are turned off, the doors left open, and any food is removed on leaving.
 Also please ensure the kitchen is clean and tidy and all the washing-up done.

 There are three bunkrooms - two for guests (sleeping 19 and 12 people respectively), and one for members.
 Guests are not permitted to use the members bunkroom without permission.
 Sleeping is not permitted in other parts of the building to comply with fire regulations.
 Please be considerate to other users.

 There is plenty of space available for camping.
 Anyone wishing to camp for privacy or any other reason is welcome to do so.
 All hut facilities are available to anyone camping.
 Fees are the same as for using the bunkrooms.

 Dogs are only allowed to stay by arrangement.
 Visitors with dogs, either daytime or overnight, should be vigilant as to where their animals go to the toilet and should immediately collect and properly dispose of any dog mess.
 Remember that someone has to cut the grass, and that the property is often used by children and for camping.

 BBQ's & BONFIRES

 Everyone is welcome to use the BBQ facilities at the rear of the property providing it is left clean and tidy.

 There is an obvious bonfire area at the rear.
 If there is material already there then it is most likely being collected for a special occasion.
 Do not burn it without permission.
 If you want to have a bonfire then you are welcome to do so subject to the above and you providing all your only material to be burnt.
+Please discuss this with the Warden.
 Wood in the wood store should not be used under any circumstances.